pupil-labs/neon-geometry/README.md

 `NEON_Module_reference.step` - A 3d model of the NEON module and

-`NEON_NEST_reference.step` - A 3d model of the NEON nest pcb also know as 'bare metal'.
+`NEON_Bare_Metal_Nest_reference.step` - A 3d model of the NEON nest pcb also know as 'bare metal'.
 The 'Bare Metal' nest pcb comes with a USB-C cable attached.
 You can desolder and attach your own cable if needed.

 `Neon_reference.step' - All 3 files above in one file placed correctly so show how they come together.
 This files also includes the m2 panel screw fasteners used to fix the module to the nest.